-In the Hamiltonian formulation \cite{kogut_hamiltonian_1975}, LGTs are defined on a $d$ dimensional spatial lattice $\mathbb{Z}^d$ (we choose it to be square/cubic etc., though formulations in other geometries exist).
-LGTs include two types of degrees of freedom: the matter, which is mostly (but not necessarily) fermionic, residing on the lattice sites and described by the Fock space $\mathcal{H}_{\text{m}}$, and the gauge field, residing on the links, described by the Hilbert space $\mathcal{H}_{\text{g}}$ (see Fig. \ref{Fig1}).
-The gauge group $G$ is a compact Lie or a finite group that generates \emph{gauge transformations}, local unitaries $\Theta_g\left(\mathbf{x}\right)$ under which the physically relevant states and operators are invariant; they are parametrized by group elements $g \in G$, and associated with the sites $\mathbf{x} \in \mathbb{Z}^d$.
-Each $\Theta_g\left(\mathbf{x}\right)$ acts locally, on the site $\mathbf{x}$ and the links going through it, $\ell \ni \mathbf{x}$ (see Fig. \ref{Fig1}), and transforms only those degrees of freedom in a way parametrized by $g$.
-A gauge invariant operator $O$ satisfies $\Theta_g\left(\mathbf{x}\right) O \Theta^{\dagger}_g\left(\mathbf{x}\right) = O$, $\forall g\in G,\mathbf{x}\in\mathbb{Z}^d$; a gauge invariant state, $\left|\psi\right\rangle$ is invariant under all gauge transformations (up to a global phase if $G$ is abelian; in the non-Abelian case, gauge transformations can mix the elements of state multiplets \cite{kasper_from_2020}).
+Hamiltonian LGTs \cite{kogut_hamiltonian_1975} are defined on $d$ dimensional spatial lattices $\mathbb{Z}^d$ (square/cubic by default, though formulations in other geometries exist).
+LGTs include two types of fields: the matter, mostly (but not necessarily) fermionic, associated with the lattice sites and described by the fermionic Fock space $\mathcal{H}_{\text{m}}$, and the gauge field, associated with the lattice links and described by the Hilbert space $\mathcal{H}_{\text{g}}$ (see Fig. \ref{Fig1}).
+The gauge group $G$ is a compact Lie or a finite group that generates \emph{gauge transformations}: local unitaries $\Theta_g\left(\mathbf{x}\right)$ under which the physically relevant states and operators are invariant.
+These are parametrized by group elements $g \in G$, and are associated with the sites $\mathbf{x} \in \mathbb{Z}^d$.
+Each $\Theta_g\left(\mathbf{x}\right)$ acts locally on $\mathbf{x}$ and the links $\ell \ni \mathbf{x}$ around it (starting or ending at $\mathbf{x}$, see Fig. \ref{Fig1}), transforming only those degrees of freedom in a way that is parametrized by $g$.
+A gauge invariant operator $O$ satisfies

+and a gauge invariant state $\left|\psi\right\rangle$ is invariant under all gauge transformations (up to a global phase if $G$ is abelian; in the non-Abelian case, gauge transformations can mix the elements of state multiplets \cite{kasper_from_2020}).

-Let us demonstrate this for $G=\mathbb{Z}_2$.
-Each site can host a single fermion, annihilated by $\psi\left(\mathbf{x}\right)$, and each link hosts a two dimensional Hilbert space. $\mathbb{Z}_2$ contains a single nontrivial group element, and thus the possible gauge transformations are
+Let us focus on the case $G=\mathbb{Z}_2$.
+Each site can host a single fermion, annihilated by $\psi\left(\mathbf{x}\right)$.
+Each link hosts a two dimensional Hilbert space. $\mathbb{Z}_2$ contains a single nontrivial group element; thus the possible gauge transformations are